tdihp/osrm-c/README.md

 Alternatively, you can just grab `osrm_c.cpp` and do whatever convenient.

+## Versioning and Compatibility

+Each release of osrm-c will be able to compile against at least **ONE RELEASE** of osrm-backend.
+See `CHANGELOG.md` for release information.

+However `osrm-c.h` shall remain backward-compatible, unless noted otherwise in `CHANGELOG.md`.

 ## Vagrant

+To aid development and testing of this wrapper, I've provided vagrant config.

-I've provided vagrant config, when using windows host, symlink [won't work](http://stackoverflow.com/questions/24200333/symbolic-links-and-synced-folders-in-vagrant).
+However, when using windows host, symlink
+[won't work](http://stackoverflow.com/questions/24200333/symbolic-links-and-synced-folders-in-vagrant).

+Use the following fix before running scons:

     mkdir -p /vagrant/build
     sudo mount -t tmpfs -o size=1G tmpfs /vagrant/build